-New Entrant Office phone and fax- Phone and fax connections necessary to conduct New Entrant programs from two offices are calculated at the cost to the state of \$70 per month for a total of \$1,680 annually $(2 \times 70 \times 12 = $1,680)$.
+New Entrant Office phone and fax- Phone and fax connections necessary to conduct New Entrant programs from two offices are calculated at the cost to the state of \$70 per month for a total of \$1,680 annually $(2 \times $70 \times 12 = $1,680)$ .

 Department of Transportation Operating and Maintenance- The South Dakota Dept. of Transportation is the agency that applied for and managed the former CVISN and PRISM grants.
 That agency still manages the the ITD grant, and the agency responsible for operating and maintenance expenses associated with CVISN/ITD programs.
-The CVISN program manager is budgeting a total cost of \$502,650 for operating and maintenance expenses.
-This includes \$13,850 for personnel and fringe benefits for administration of the programs and time traveling to conferences. \$5,100 is associated with travel to the CVISN program managers meeting, CVIEW users group meeting, and site inspection.
-The budget includes \$36,000 for CVIEW annul support (Iteris), \$140,000 for annual support of SDAPS (Bentley Systems) the automated permitting system, We are budgeting \$25,700 in one time fees for maintenance to the permitting system.
-This includes \$13,800 for implementation of the IRP unregistered vehicle permit and \$11,900 for the legal load calculator repairs.
-This allows the state system to accurately administer the rules of the IRP and maintain a full set of permit types.
-We are budgeting \$270,000 for E-Screening annual support (International Road Dynamics) at our facilities, and \$12,000 for Norpass E-Screening program dues.
+The CVISN program manager is budgeting a total cost of \$499,306 for operating and maintenance expenses.
+This includes \$13,379.00 for personnel and fringe benefits for administration of the programs and time traveling to conferences. \$4,200 is associated with travel to the CVISN program managers meeting, CVIEW users group meeting, and site inspection.\$9,179 is associated with salary and fringe benefits for program administration.
+The budget includes \$36,000 for CVIEW annul support (Iteris) and \$140,000 for annual maintenance and support of SDAPS (Bentley Systems) the automated permitting system.
+We are budgeting \$15,000 in one time fees for maintenance to the permitting system for implementation of a truck plotooning permit. \$282,927 for E-Screening annual support (International Road Dynamics) at our facilities, and \$12,000 for Norpass E-Screening program dues.